Jean Tinguely: 'Spiral' (1965)

-This focussed exhibition presents a single work by Swiss artist Jean Tinguely (1925-91) titled ‘Spiral’.
+This focused exhibition presents a single work by Swiss artist Jean Tinguely (1925-91) titled ‘Spiral’.

 Jean Tinguely started experimenting with mechanical sculptures in the late 1950s, exploring how animated objects could initiate sculptural events.
 Welding scrap metal and spinning motors, while celebrating chance and staging self-destructing machines, Tinguely unleashed creative forces to deny sculpture its monumental status.